daf-spr/docs/articles/policies/global-limit.md

 It is important to consider that the limit is set globally by tenant and not by endpoint.

 ### Affected endpoints
-The global rate limit applies to all the [Authentication API](/api/authentication) endpoints, below you will find a complete list of endpoints that are affected by this limit and the associated response in case the rate limit is exceeded.
+The global rate limit applies to all the [Authentication API](/api/authentication) endpoints.
+Below you will find a complete list of endpoints that are affected by this limit and the associated response if you exceed the rate limit.

 Endpoint | Response
 ---------|---------